paulanthonywilson/mcam/apps/camera/README.md

 # Camera

-Interface to the Pi Camera
+Device interface to the Pi Camera